 Strategy for a Successful Guest camping Stay

-- Pack for your visit to camp.
-Make sure you bring bedding (sleeping bag, etc.), toiletries, rain gear, warm clothing (it can get chilly, especially at night), swim suits, insect repellant, sunscreen, etc.
+- What to Pack: Make sure you bring bedding (sleeping bag, etc.), toiletries, rain gear, warm clothing (it can get chilly, especially at night), swim suits, insect repellant, sunscreen, etc.

-- Check out by 10:30am.
-Please make sure you leave your campsite cleaner than you found it before checking out at the Welcome Center.
+- “Leave No Trace”: Please make sure you leave your campsite cleaner than you found it before checking out at the Welcome Center.

 MA-KA-JA-WAN OFF-SEASON CAMPING